Frequently Asked Questions (FAQs)

 I have a disabled hang tag or license plate from the State of Wisconsin.
 Where am I allowed to park on campus?

-As long as you display both a valid UW Oshkosh parking permit AND your disabled hang tag or license plate, you may park in ANY disabled space in any of the lots on campus.
+As long as you have a valid UW Oshkosh parking permit AND display your disabled hang tag or license plate, you may park in ANY disabled space in any of the lots on campus.

 How are parking rates determined?

 What should I do if I am selling/trading in my vehicle and getting a new one?

 If you are on the Oshkosh campus, please log into our parking portal to make changes to your vehicles listed directly under your permit.
 If you have any issues in making the changes, please email the Parking Services office at firstname.lastname@example.org or call us at (920)424-4455.

 If you are on the Menasha campus, please log into our parking portal to add the vehicle to your record.
 Then email Parking Services at email@example.com or call us at (920)424-4455 to let us know you have a new vehicle and will need a permit for that vehicle.
 Please remove the permit from the vehicle you are no longer using and return it to our office.